Jeet-Majumdar/live/_posts/2021-06-21-shell_utils_basic.md

 **substitute**

 - `sed 's/hello/This/g' filename`: `g`, Global

 - `sed 's/hello/This/' filename`: Substitute only the first occurrance

 - `sed 's/hello/This/2 filename`: Substitute the second occurrance

 - `sed -n 's/hello/This/2p' filename`: Print the substituting lines

 - `sed 's/hello/This/i filename`: `i`, case insensitive

 - `sed -e 's/hello/This/' -e 's/dear/That/' filename`: Multiple sed

+- `sed -i 44,50's/\S\+/'"JEET"'/9' filename` : From line-number 44 to 50 (inclusive), substitute the 9th column of the file with "JEET".

+  The line numbers, column number and substituting value can be specified with variables externally defined.

 ## cut